pratyashasingh1135-bot/DIGITAL-LITERACY-PROJECT/README.md

 Project structure :-
 Task 1: Digital Literacy Infographic:-
 In this , I have added my infographic  that explains digital literacy in a simple and visual way.It includes topics like how to use internet safely , the tools which are really helpful for students and to maintain aprofessional online presence.
 Basically, this is a one-page visual that helps anyone quickly understand  what digital literacy actually is ?

 Task 2: Student Digital Portfolio:-
 This  contains screenshots of the professional profiles that I had created on the platforms such as Github , LinkedIn and Kaggle.
-The hereby goal was to start my own unique online identity as a student which can be very useful for the opportunities in the future and also in the internships...
+The hereby goal was to start my own unique online identity as a student which can be very useful for the opportunities in the future and also in the internships..

 Task 3: Coding & Collaboration Platforms:-
 This includes: the Screenshot of  the solved coding challenge which I had completed on an online platform named HackerRank and also the Screenshot of  the Google form that I had created as Digital Literacy Quiz  which includes the Screenshot of responses as Google sheet view.
- This task helped me  in exploring  the practical tools which are  used for coding practice Task 4: Email Etiquette & Communication:-
+ This task helped me  in exploring  the practical tools which are  used for coding practice

+Task 4: Email Etiquette & Communication:-
 In this ,I have included the two professional email where the first one is to the  professor and  the second one for an internship)  and after that a checklist of do’s and don’ts for the usage of social media.
 This also  focuses on how to properly and professionally communicate in the digital world.

 Task 5: Cybercrime Awareness:-
 This actually contains a  case study which explains a particular type of cybercrime like phishing or UPI fraud but I had opted the topic of Phishing and had given a vivid description and scenario about that..also there is a prevention checklist with certain tips to stay online safely..
 This task also helped me to understand the real risks which happens online and how one can avoid them.